Nutritional Supplements for Pressure Injuries

 - Beta-hydroxy-beta-methylbutyrate (HMB): A metabolite of the branched-chain amino acid l-leucine, which decreases muscle protein breakdown and supports muscle protein synthesis (6).

 - L-arginine: A conditionally essential amino acid that is not essential except in times of stress or injury.
-It produces nitric oxide, a molecule involved in vasodilation and development of new blood vessels (7).
+It produces nitric oxide, a molecule involved in vasodilation and the development of new blood vessels (7).

 - L-glutamine: An essential amino acid in times of stress or injury that promotes the production of heat shock proteins, which help protect the body’s cells from stress- or injury-induced damage (8).